DisastAir/Drone-Control/README.md

 **Setup**

-This repository will download jMAVSim, QGroundControl and PX4-Autopilot.
+This repository will download jMAVSim, QGroundControl, GStreamer and PX4-Autopilot.

 1. Download or clone this repository to your computer
 2. Open the Command Prompt by searching CMD on your Windows searchbar.
 Make sure to "Run as administrator".